ismailrascicgithub/log_manger/README.md

 - Full logs managment option, in lower hand adding full CRUD optios for log

-THERE IS LOTOF MORE THING THAT CAN BE UPGRADED FROM LOGIC TO TEHNICAL BUT THIS IS SOME BASIC, TAHAT APP CAN BE USED
+THERE IS LOT OF MORE THINGs THAT CAN BE UPGRADED, FROM LOGIC TO TEHNICAL BUT THIS IS SOME BASIC, THAT APP CAN BE USED